The Best Android Fax Apps In 2025

 Overall Score | 21/25

-Fax.Plus offers the best range of technical features for advanced faxing options – options like scheduled send and the variety of cover pages to use set this app apart as a truly great product, with a supportive team at Alohi standing behind it.
-Despite our concerns around the pricing structure, we loved this app.
+Fax.Plus offers the best range of technical features for advanced faxing options – options like scheduled send and the variety of cover pages set this app apart as a truly great product, with a supportive team at Alohi standing behind it.
+Despite problems with the pricing structure, we loved this app.

 The Android version of Fax.Plus is just as impressive as the iPhone version, since both apps run on the same underlying infrastructure at Alohi, Fax.Plus for Android sends faxes reliably and in great time.
 It’s packed with features that should cover all your faxing needs – like signing documents, cloud storage integration, and scheduled send.
 The scanner is also one of the best to use – it easily picks up the borders of documents, and we didn’t need to manually correct any scans.
 You can also customize the cover sheet with many options.
 In short, this is an elite fax app for Android.